-This 0.3% per annum reduction was provided because investors in the Shared Investor RRF Class (A) are subject to an additional administrative fee, as they separately agree with Allan Gray Proprietary Limited (or one of its affiliates) from time to time.
+2 This 0.3% per annum reduction was provided because investors in the Shared Investor RRF Class (A) are subject to an additional administrative fee, as they separately agree with Allan Gray Proprietary Limited (or one of its affiliates) from time to time.

 Number of months since the start of the drawdown.
 This drawdown is not yet recovered.
+Regions other than Emerging Markets include only Developed countries.
+Real effective duration and yield to maturity are used for inflation-linked bonds.
+Please refer to Notices for further details.
 Fees & Expenses reflects that the management fee charged for the period from the inception of the Shared Investor RRF Class on 14 May 2020 until 8 Sep 2022 was the management fee applicable to the Investor Share Class, reduced by 0.3% per annum.